Aligarh: Woman staves off molestation attempt, attacked with acid

-A 20-year-old woman who staved off a molestation attempt, was grievously injured when the accused threw acid on her in Iglas township Aligarh, the police said Saturday.
-Eight others including the family members of the victim were also injured in the acid attack on Friday as they rushed to her rescue, they police said.
+A 20-year-old woman who staved off a molestation attempt was grievously injured when the accused threw acid on her in Iglas township in Aligarh, the police said Friday.
+Eight others including the family members of the victim were also injured in the acid attack yesterday as they rushed to her rescue, they police said.

 For all the latest India News, download Indian Express App